TanChongYong/portfolioSite/archetypes/default.md

 weight: 1

 # This is what appears as the tab's title
-title: "Cope | Tan Chong Yong"
+title: "Personal Portfolio | Tan Chong Yong"

 # This is the description in the <head> tag
 description: "I pursue self-improvement and spends much of my time thinking how to maximize efficiency."